 Email campaigns are forty times more effective in acquiring new customers than Facebook or Twitter.

-But without the right drip email campaign strategy, this would never work!
+But with the right drip email campaign strategy, this works!

 Here are a few pointers which shall help you design the right strategy: